wideanchorgroup/content-ops-starter/content/pages/index.md

         text: >
           Our delivery robots autonomously navigate the hospital environment, efficiently transporting supplies from storage areas to wards, labs, and other departments without human intervention.
-This eliminates the need for staff to walk back and forth multiple times a day.
+This continuous delivery mechanism eliminates delays and disruptions in hospital operations
         image:
           url: /images/icon2.svg
           altText: Featured icon two